JeffDotingco/herams-backend/docs/index.rst

 * |download| **Download Data**: Downloads all records belonging to the selected workspace.
 See `Download Data`_ for more information.
 * |pencil-black| **Data Update**: This opens the data edit interface.
 More information on data editing and updating is available `here <#edit-date>`__.

-.. note: The number of buttons visible to users depends on your access rights and might vary from one workspace to another.
+.. note:: The number of buttons visible to users depends on your access rights and might vary from one workspace to another.

 Workspace Permissions
 ~~~~~~~~~~~~~~~~~~~~~

-There are two permission levels for workspaces:
+There are four permissions for workspaces:

-1. access to manage the underlying responses’ data; and
-2. full access (includes editing the workspace properties, token and responses’ data).
+1. Edit data
+2. Download data
+3. Manage users
+4. Grant admin permissions

-Users with the role of **Data Editor** have access to update the response data (option 1) while **Workspace Owners** might be given elevated permission (option 2) allowing them to add additional users to their workspace as well as to manage the underlying response data.
+A user with the role of **Workspace contributor** has the access to update the response data (option 1) while a **Workspace owner** is provided with additional permission (option 3) to add additional users to the workspace as well as to manage the underlying response data.

+.. note:: Please refer to the Default User Roles and Permissions section for the roles and corresponding permissions provided to users at the workspace level.

 Add a User to a Workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~